clarson15/QuadSolver/spikes/README.md

 Rootfinder:
 rootfinder.c: Takes a,b, and c from quadratic equation and finds roots x1 and x2.
 This one only calls function once to test.

+float_parts:
+float_parts.c: Takes a single precision float input (does not validate) and returns the sign bit, exponent, and mantissa in hexidecimal.